LSEG-API-Samples/Article.WebSocketAPI.CSharp.DevContainer.RTO/README.md

 5. Internet connection.

 I highly recommend following [System requirements](https://code.visualstudio.com/docs/remote/containers#_system-requirements) and [Installation](https://code.visualstudio.com/docs/remote/containers#_installation) sections to set up your environment.

+Please contact your Refinitiv representative to help you to access the RTO account and services.
+You can find more detail regarding the RDP and RTO access credentials set up from the *Getting Started for Machine ID* section of the [Getting Start with Refinitiv Data Platform article](https://developers.refinitiv.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.

 ## <a id="devcontainer_detail"></a>RTO C# devcontainer Detail